srinivasulurao/divido-assessement/README.md

    dot-separated path.

 4. Bonus points if you think ahead and the system you create is easily extensible to support different file types

+5. For even extra points dockerize the system

 We have supplied example configuration files (in the `fixtures` folder) which your code should be able to handle.